 Like Rushdie, Malik was born of an Indian Muslim family.
 He grew up in Britain in an Islamic culture which was deeply embedded but not “all consuming”.
 He became a radical leftist in the 1980s, and did not think of himself as Muslim but “black”.
 Malik quotes secular writer Fay Weldon who said the Qu’ran offered no food for thought.
 “It forbids change, interpretation, self-knowledge, even art for fear of treading on Allah’s creative toes,” Weldon said.

-Written over 12 years before 9/11, The Satanic Verses opens with an exploding airline.
-The magical events that happen to the two survivors of the explosion are used to discuss how God’s revelation to the prophet Mahound brings a new religion called Submission (the English translation of “Islam”) to a city in the sand called Jahilia (“Ignorance” – where Arabs lived prior to Islam).
+Written 12 years before 9/11, The Satanic Verses opens with an exploding aeroplane.
+The magical events that happen to the two crash survivors are used to discuss how God’s revelation to the prophet Mahound brings a new religion called Submission (the English translation of “Islam”) to a city in the sand called Jahilia (“Ignorance” – where Arabs lived prior to Islam).
 A second tale in the book is a caricature of Ayatollah Khomeini and the third is based the true story of an Indian pied piper who leads all her Indian village on the Haj and then into the sea to drown.

 Azam told Malik Christians don’t mind about what people say about their God because they no longer believe in “Him”.
-But look what it means, he told Malik.
+But, he told Malik.
 “It means a country where the values have gone.
 People drink, take drugs, have sex like dogs.”
 Azam said those problems would disappear if people believed in God.
 Azam tapped into a new consciousness among young radicals.
 These people were moving away from the radical secularism preferred by Malik to a radical religiosity firmly rooted in the Muslim world.

 The Muslims who burned the book in Bradford felt an immense power in their action.
 Applauded across the umma, they felt tuned in to a philosophy bigger than themselves.
-It gave them a giddy sense of power they had never had before.
-Then on February 13, Khomeini called on “all zealous Muslims” to execute anyone involved in the publication of the book, and Iran offered $3m for Rushdie’s death (or just $1m if the assassin was non-Muslim).
+It gave them a giddy sense of power they never had before.
+On February 13, Khomeini called on “all zealous Muslims” to execute anyone involved in the publication of the book, and Iran offered $3m for Rushdie’s death ($1m if the assassin was non-Muslim).